 Emphysema Treatment Alternatives

 Once emphysema breathing exercises are added to the daily routine and lung-healthy lifestyle, quality of life can improve.
 But for some people, more needs to be done.
-One alternative showing promise is stem cell therapy.
+One alternative showing promise is cellular therapy.

-Here, at the Lung Institute, we use autologous stem cells from the patients’ own body, which may improve quality of life.
-If you or someone you know is battling COPD or other chronic lung disease such as pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
-For more information on stem cell therapy, please contact us or call (800) 729-3065.
+Here, at the Lung Health Institute, we use cells from the patients’ own body, which may improve quality of life.
+If you or someone you know is battling COPD or other chronic lung disease such as pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Health Institute.
+For more information on cellular therapy, please contact us or call 888-745-6697.